mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 $$ P(H \mid E) = \frac{P(E \mid H) P(H)} {P(E \mid H) P(H) + P(E \mid \lnot H) P( \lnot H)} $$

-You can notice that the denominator now contains the sum of all the different types of hypotheses that are compatible with this evidence (in this case we just simplified to the statement of whether the hypothesis is true or whether it is false).
+You can notice that the denominator now contains the sum of all the different types of hypotheses that are compatible with this evidence (in this case we just simplified down to the statement of whether the hypothesis is true or whether it is false).
 In more complicated cases, we might have *many* different hypotheses and we'll have to sum over them all.

 It's also nice to note that we can collapse this equation down to a simple statement like